Iraq vet trying to eat fresher, healthier food

-To compensate, they are trying to plan their meals in advance.
+To compensate, they are trying to plan their meals well in advance.

-"We can probably look at a whole month in advance and say, 'All right this day, this day, this day, this day,' " Pedro Rampolla said.
+"We can probably look at a whole month in advance and say, 'Alright this day, this day, this day, this day,'" Pedro Rampolla said.

-He is offering to help more in the kitchen -- to his wife's surprise.
+And he is offering to help a bit more in the kitchen -- to the surprise of his wife.

 January 17 update

-Because Pedro Rampolla is in decent shape from his military service, he said he hopes that eating more fresh foods will help him overcome his family's history of heart disease.
-He would like to persuade his kids to try these foods, too.
+Because Pedro Rampolla is in decent shape from his military service, he's hoping that eating more fresh foods, like the healthy lasagna, will help him overcome his family's history of heart disease.
+And he hopes to persuade his kids to try them, too.